tale-toul/Harbor/terraform/Readme.md

 web server via http or https; finally we assign an ssh key to connect with and a pair of tags.

-The the registry server that will contain harbor is created in the private subnet2, is similar to the bastión host, at least for the moment, later it will have to be a more powerfull machine.
-The security group for ssh connections (sg-ssh-in-local) only allows connections from other instances in the VPC network 172.20.0.0/16, the security group for the outgoing connections is the same that the bastion server uses, but it could be tigthen more because the registry will only be able to connect to IPs in the VPC, the security group for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443 only if they come from other hosts in the same VPC.
+The the registry server is created in the private subnet2, it is similar to the bastión host, at least for the moment, later it will have to be a more powerfull machine.
+The security group for ssh connections (sg-ssh-in-local) only allows connections from other instances in the VPC network 172.20.0.0/16, the security group for the outgoing web connections is the same that the bastion server uses (sg-web-out), but it could be tigthen more because the registry will only be able to connect to IPs in the VPC, the security group for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443 only if they come from other hosts in the same VPC.
+A static private IP has been assigned to the server so that we don't have to change the address defined in the x509 certificate used to connect via HTTPS.

 As with the other components we have to initialize terraform in this directory: